The JoyScore Experiment.

 4-9 December 2025

-See article Welcome to joyspan, the hot new trend in longevity in San Francisco Standard Joy Gets Measured published in Longevity Technology
+Our pilot study, Phase 0, got alot of interest.
+Seethe detailed piece Welcome to joyspan, the hot new trend in longevity in San Francisco Standard and Joy Gets Measured published in Longevity Technology.